 Durham Folklore Society was started in September 1990 by our founder, Dr. George Blake, and a handful of enthusiasts.
 The membership blossomed to become a forum for storytellers and those interested in storytelling and folklore.

 Over the years, we organized many storytelling concerts, developed and delivered workshops on storytelling, continued our membership drives, and attracted much media coverage.

-After several years, Durham Folklore Society changed our name to Durham Folklore Storytellers to better identify our members as storytellers.
+After several years, Durham Folklore Society changed our name to Durham Storytellers to better identify our members as storytellers and to reflect the various types of storytelling that we deliver.
 We continued to grow our membership, be involved in community events and attract a media following.
-In July 2017, we decided to change our name once again to Durham Storytellers to reflect the various types of storytelling that we deliver.

 To follow in his footsteps, we continue to be vibrant and progressive, in order to keep our storytelling group together and thriving.

 About Our Storytelling Elders

 Elders are greatly respected in the storytelling community.
 Elders are the voices of wisdom.
 Many collect our histories and traditions, passing them on to the next generation.
 Our storytelling elders began telling stories in their early 20’s and 30’s.
 With their many years of storytelling experience, they continue to encourage and inspire others to become better storytellers.

 Voices of Our Elders

 George was one of the original founders of Storytellers of Canada.
 As a respected elder in the storytelling community, he spent his years researching folklore, reading and writing, listening to music, and playing his djembe drum.